BT’s Complete Wi-Fi service gives you a guaranteed wi-fi signal in every room of your home, or £100 back.

 Wi-Fi Signal Strength & Download Speeds

-A poor wi-fi connection could lead to buffering whilst you’re watching videos online along with slow downloads, dropped connections and poorer battery life.
+A poor wi-fi signal can lead to buffering and occasional pauses when you’re listening to music or watching video online.
+It can also cause slow downloads, dropped connections and poorer battery life on your devices.

 Things that will affect your wi-fi signal strength include: